Arthritis in Dogs

 Surgical Options

 There are email lists called OrthoDogs and CanineHD at Yahoo Groups that offer additional information about surgery for joint problems.
 Also see AbleDogs and Dodgerslist for dogs with back problems.
-There is a list called TPO that talks about surgical options for hip dysplasia and cruciate ligament repairs (also see the site at http://www.lauriebryce.com/tplo/ for a great deal of information and links about orthopedic surgery).
+There is a list called TPO that talks about surgical options for hip dysplasia and cruciate ligament repairs (also see the site at Kodi's TPLO for a great deal of information and links about orthopedic surgery from many years ago).

-MSU has recently begun offering arthroscopic cruciate ligament (knee) surgery for dogs.
+MSU began offering arthroscopic cruciate ligament (knee) surgery for dogs in 2007.
 This is combined with traditional cruciate repair, involving sutures to stabilize the knee.

 There is a new cruciate surgical procedure developed in 2006 at the University of Missouri, called TightRope, named after the rope-like material used to link the two bones in the knee joint.
 While the material used is new, the procedure is similar to traditional extracapsular cruciate repair surgery, not like TPLO or TTA, which cut the bones.
 TightRope is considered an easier procedure than TPLO or TTA, especially for a general practitioner (as opposed to a surgical specialist).
 While the TightRope procedure is relatively new, the results look quite promising.
 It is more costly than traditional repair, but less expensive than TPLO and similar leveling osteotomy procedures.
 See the following for more information: